-Questions OCC TV Foreshadowed changes? organisation is publicly committed to observe standards that deal with privacy in the context of the activities of a media organisation. agrees-in-principle that the Office of the Australia Information Commissioner (OAIC) should develop a template privacy standard.
-The Federal Government also agreed-in-principle that, notwithstanding the operation of the journalism exemption, media organisations should be required to keep personal information secure, destroy it when it is no longer needed, and report eligible data breaches to the OAIC.
-The Federal Government has committed to introducing legislation to amend the Privacy Act in 2024.
-Other country-specific information not already covered
+Questions OCC TV Foreshadowed changes?

+principle that the Office of the Australia

+Information Commissioner (OAIC) should

+develop a template privacy standard.

+The Federal Government also agreed-in-

+principle that, notwithstanding the operation

+of the journalism exemption, media

+organisations should be required to keep personal information secure, destroy it when

+it is no longer needed, and report eligible

+data breaches to the OAIC.

+The Federal Government has committed to

+introducing legislation to amend the Privacy

+Act in 2024.

+Other country specific information

+Other country-specific information

+not already covered